X-Men 2099

+Publication history

 The series began in October 1993 and lasted 35 issues along with two specials.
 It spawned a line of action figures, mostly featuring the more popular characters in the book.
 In issue #20, the title received a minor makeover, officially joining the 2099 imprint and changing its name to X-Men 2099 A.D., the "A.D." standing for "After Doom".
 At the series' end, it was folded into 2099: World of Tomorrow, though members of the team were rarely seen after that point.

 The first issue featured a blue foil cover on cardstock and the double-sized 25th issue's cover was extra-glossy with foil letters, metallic silver ink, and embossed characters on a heavier wraparound cover.

 In June 2009, a mini-series called Timestorm 2009–2099 brought back Spider-Man, Ghost Rider, the X-Men, and more from the 2099 universe in a very different version.

-In 2016, the original version returned in the Spider-Man 2099 arc "Civil War 2099" (also appearing in X-Men '92 series).
+In 2016, the original version returned in the Spider-Man 2099 arc "Civil War 2099" (also appearing in the X-Men '92 series).
 Later the team appeared again in X-Men Blue, helping the original time displaced X-Men.

+Characters

-Main characters
+Main

 The team featured an ever-changing line-up, but the mainstays included: